Positive Psychology

 Positive psychology functions on three basic levels that focus on diverse factors that shape the human experience.

-The group level of positive psychology emphasizes on values that are critical to a person’s relationship with their community.
-These include social responsibility, altruism and other ways through which a person is not only providing for the community, but also actively connecting with them.
-It analyzes how each person creates social bonds through either charitable acts or by other positive community activities.
+The group level of positive psychology emphasises values that are critical to a person’s relationship with their community.
+These include social responsibility, altruism, and other ways through which a person is not only providing for the community but also actively connecting with them.
+It analyses how each person creates social bonds through either charitable acts or other positive community activities.

 Positive Psychology and the PERMA Model